-5.12.4.1 The Contractor shall be liable for all claims for Covered Services and additional services incurred up to the date of termination of this Contract.
+5.12.4.1 The Contractor shall be liable for all claims for Covered Services and additional services, set forth in section 3.4.8, incurred up to the date of termination of this Contract.
 This shall include all charges for hospital inpatient claims incurred for members hospitalized at the time of termination up to and including the date of discharge.